nicolaisirghi/Brizy-PageData-Docs/docs/elements/containers/section.md

 A `Section` is a fundamental layout block.
 It always contains one item: a `SectionItem`.
 This `SectionItem` wraps the actual content of the section.

+Note: It can contain multiple `SectionItem` elements when the `slider` key is enabled (slider is "on").

 ```json
 {
   "type": "Section",